 The School continually assesses student progression toward degree attainment and provides evaluation of quality of our curriculum.
-This 4-year, longitudinal process is designed to assess student knowledge, skills, and behaviors necessary for successful performance of the School's 10 terminal outcomes.
+This 4-year, longitudinal process includes global assessments designed to assess student knowledge, skills, and behaviors necessary for successful performance of the School's 10 terminal outcomes.
 The process consists of course-embedded assessments and other standardized testing.
-The School uses the Pharmacy Curriculum Outcomes Assessment (PCOA), developed by the National Association of Boards of Pharmacy, as its primary standardized assessment tool.
+The School uses the internally administered High Risk Drug Knowledge Assessment, an internally administred skills assessment, referred to as an OSCE, and the Pharmacy Curriculum Outcomes Assessment (PCOA), developed by the National Association of Boards of Pharmacy, and as the primary assessment tools.
 The PCOA assesses an individual student's knowledge in four primary areas: 1) basic biomedical sciences, 2) pharmaceutical sciences, 3) Social, behavioral, and administrative pharmacy sciences, and 4) clinical sciences.
+Completion in the Co-curricular and Interprofessional Education requirements is also assessed as part of this global assessment program.